gileck/book-reader-app/src/client/routes/Reader/README.md

 1. **Expected Browser Errors (Filtered):**
    - "interrupted" errors when changing audio source
-   - "AbortError" when rapidly switching between chunks
+   - "abort" / "aborted" / "AbortError" when rapidly switching between chunks
+   - "The operation was aborted" on iOS Safari (even during successful playback)
+   - "NotAllowedError" for autoplay policy restrictions
+   - HTMLAudioElement `MEDIA_ERR_ABORTED` (code 1) on iOS Safari
    - These are logged to console.debug but NOT shown to users

 2. **Preloading Errors (Silent):**